Buying a House Not Married? How to Protect Yourself

 Finances

 Joint financial accounts can streamline payments, but they can also introduce risk and require oversight.
-More generally, comingling assets--intentionally or otherwise--can cause trouble and carry tax implications.
-While most of us may struggle to imagine our partner engaging in nefarious financial activity, a recent study found that 43% of partnered Americans have committed financial infidelity
+More generally, comingling assets, intentionally or otherwise, can cause trouble and carry tax implications.
+While most of us may struggle to imagine our partner engaging in nefarious financial activity, a recent study found that 2 in 5 partnered Americans have committed financial infidelity.

 Taxes

-Unlike married couple homeowners, Unmarried couples don’t benefit from unlimited gifts between partners or an unlimited deduction for estate tax purposes.
+Unlike married couple homeowners, unmarried couples don't benefit from unlimited gifts between partners or an unlimited deduction for estate tax purposes.
+Married couples can claim a combined $500,000 capital gains exclusion on a primary residence.
+Unmarried couples get the individual $250,000 exclusion and can't transfer assets between each other without potential gift tax implications.
 They also need to work out who will claim eligible tax deductions.

 Healthcare